markjprice/cs11dotnet7/docs/errata/improvements.md

 }
 ```

 An improvement would be to point out that for interfaces, the default access modifier is `internal` and the default access modifier for interface members is `public` (instead of `private` which is the default for types like classes).

-In the examples above, both `Lose` methods must be `public` in any types that implement them.
 The members of an interface can only be `public` or `internal` unless they are given default implementations.

 In the next edition, I will add comments, as shown in the following code: